 Aidan Dolan (b.
 1995, Tkaronto) is a queer arist and design school dropout.
 Aidan primarily makes text-based drawings, paintings and animations using their phone, markers or gouache.

-‘The Commons: Public Space, Public Art’ is one of the many exhibitions and window installations happening at stackt market as part of the 2021 DesignTO Festival.
+‘The Commons: Public Space, Public Art’ is one of the many exhibitions and window installations happening at Stackt Market as part of the 2021 DesignTO Festival.
 Stackt Market is open Tuesday to Sunday from 12-7pm.